vincentarelbundock/Rdatasets/doc/Ecdat/rst/Fair.rst

    education

 occupation
-   occupation, from 1 to 7, according to hollingshead classification (reverse numbering)
+   occupation, from 1 to 7, according to Hollingshead's classification (reverse numbering)

 rate